 Refactoring and logistics ("L'intendance suivra!")

 With Eclipse and VS2005, refactoring is now a standard feature of modern IDEs.
 No more than few minutes are now sufficient to drastically change the internal structure of a software library.
 Yet, if software logistics cannot keep the pace then productivity bottlenecks of software evolution remain unchanged.
-De Gaulle said L’intendance suivra! (which could be poorly translated by “Logistics always keep up!").
+Charles De Gaulle said L’intendance suivra! (which could be poorly translated by “Logistics always keep up!").
 Yet many european wars have been lost due to poor logistics, and, back to the discussion, I believe that logistics is no less important in software matters than it is in wars.

 By software logistics I mean all processes required to keep the whole thing running when changing the structure of a component; and, in particular, the issues related to upstream and downstream dependencies (deployement issues are left to a later post).